ev3dev/ev3dev.github.io/docs/tutorials/sending-and-receiving-messages-with-mqtt.md

   sudo pip3 install paho-mqtt

-All scripts were tested successully on a EV3 running the latest ev3dev version (as of 12 May 2016) and also on a Raspberry Pi 3 with a BrickPi running the same ev3dev version and a laptop running Ubuntu 16.04.
+All scripts were tested successully on a EV3 running the latest ev3dev version (as of 21 Dec 2016) and also on a Raspberry Pi 3 with a BrickPi running the same ev3dev version and a laptop running Ubuntu 16.04.

 ## Publisher example

 A very simple script to publish a message:

-    #!/usr/bin/env python
+    #!/usr/bin/env python3

     import paho.mqtt.client as mqtt